kingfly51/NIRA_post/README.md

 # NIRA_post
-The full set of code from the Simulating Interventions for Cross-Sectional Network Models: An R Tutorial article is stored here and is mainly used to perform single network NIRA and dual network NIRA.
+The full set of code from the Simulating Interventions for Cross-Sectional Network Models: A Methodological Extension via NIRApost article is stored here and is mainly used to perform single network NIRA and dual network NIRA.
 Among them, the single_gds_NIRA.R file is the complete set of code appearing in the article, and the Supplementary Material Code.
 R is the code used in the supplementary materials of the article.